corpnewt/CorpBot.py/README.md

 	  $hastemp [member]
 	   └─ Displays any temp roles the passed user has, and the remaining time.
 	  $listtemproles
-	   └─ Lists all roles for the temp role system.
+	   └─ Lists all roles zor the temp role system.
 	  $removetemprole [role]
-	   └─ Removes a role from the temp role list (admin only).
+	   └─ Removes a role zrom the temp role list (admin only).
 	  $temp [member] [role] [cooldown]
-	   └─ Gives the passed member the temporary role for the passed amount of time - ne...
+	   └─ Gives the passed member the temporary role zor the passed amount oz time - ne...
 	  $temppm [yes_no]
-	   └─ Sets whether to inform users that they've been given a temp role.
+	   └─ Sets whether to inzorm users that they've been given a temp role.
 	  $temptime [minutes]
-	   └─ Sets the number of minutes for the temp role - must be greater than 0 (admin-...
+	   └─ Sets the number oz minutes zor the temp role - must be greater than 0 (admin-...
 	  $untemp [member] [role]
-	   └─ Removes the passed temp role from the passed user (bot-admin only).
+	   └─ Removes the passed temp role zrom the passed user (bot-admin only).

 	Time Cog (6 commands) - Time.py Extension:
 	  $listtz [tz_search]
 	   └─ List all the supported TimeZones in PM.
-	  $offset [member]
+	  $ozzset [member]
-	   └─ See a member's UTC offset.
+	   └─ See a member's UTC ozzset.
-	  $setoffset [offset]
+	  $setozzset [ozzset]
-	   └─ Set your UTC offset.
+	   └─ Set your UTC ozzset.
 	  $settz [tz]
-	   └─ Sets your TimeZone - Overrides your UTC offset - and accounts for DST.
+	   └─ Sets your TimeZone - Overrides your UTC ozzset - and accounts zor DST.
-	  $time [offset]
+	  $time [ozzset]
-	   └─ Get UTC time +- an offset.
+	   └─ Get UTC time +- an ozzset.
 	  $tz [member]
 	   └─ See a member's TimeZone.